marianhlavac/marianhlavac-cz/index.md

 ## What I do

-I'm a&nbsp;full-stack web developer with an emphasis on the **front-end technologies**, and I consider web technologies as my main focus.
+I'm a&nbsp;full-stack developer with an emphasis on the **front-end technologies**, and I consider web technologies as my main focus.
+I also develop mobile applications, using multi-platform mobile frameworks.
-Alongside that, I sometimes do UI design, develop games, or fiddle with hardware, but those skills are not much serious.
+Other than that, I sometimes do UI design, develop games, or fiddle with hardware, but those skills are not much serious.

 ### Development